 "If I want a wireless multi-room speaker system in my home, is my only option to go to Sonos?"

 It's not your only option - but we can see why Sonos might tempt you.
 The company reigns supreme in the multi-room market, thanks to its easy-to-use control app (crucial to the multi-room experience) and its extensive, unrivalled support of streaming services, iOS and voice assistants.
 And on top of this, the Sonos range of speakers also sounds good.
 It's this marriage of convenience, features and performance that has seen it win countless What Hi-Fi?
-Awards and remain the go-to multi-room system.
+Awards and remain one of our go-to multi-room systems.

-But it's not the only ecosystem out there.
-Sonos's popularity has sparked dozens of competitors - and the advent of smart speakers and voice control has produced more options when it comes to sending and controlling music wirelessly around your home.
+But it's not the only ecosystem out there and some existing owners might be considering other options following the new that Sonos will end support for older devices.
+After all, there's no shortage of alternatives - and the advent of smart speakers and voice control has produced more options when it comes to sending and controlling music wirelessly around your home.

-We've rounded up a number of alternatives, some of which offer a different flavour of sound or a different set of features compared to Sonos.
+We've rounded up the best Sonos alternatives, some of which offer a different flavour of sound or a different set of features compared to Sonos.
 Hopefully there's something for everyone.

-There is, and for one main reason: price.
-Amazon's multi-room-supporting Echo speakers - Echo (first gen), Echo 2, Echo Plus, Echo Dot - don't hold a candle to rivals when it comes to sound quality, but they're all considerably cheaper than the entry-level products from Sonos or Audio Pro.
-With the current Echo 2 costing just £90, it's more affordable to dot these speakers around your home than the Sonos One (£199) or Addon C5 (£229).
+Amazon's multi-room-supporting Echo speakers are all fine alternatives to Sonos.
+The Amazon Echo (3rd Gen), Echo Plus (2nd Gen), Echo Dot (3rd Gen) are all considerably cheaper than the entry-level products from Sonos or Audio Pro.
+With the current Echo (3rd Gen) costing just £90, it's more affordable to dot these speakers around your home than the Sonos One SL (£159) or Addon C5 (£229).
+If you want a bigger Amazon speaker, there's always the newer Amazon Echo Studio.

 With Amazon Echo speakers now supporting Spotify (along with Amazon Prime Music, Amazon Music Unlimited and TuneIn radio) across multi-room, it has an attractive and immediate appeal to casual listeners who want a house filled with music without spending too much.